We have lots of superb new fan artwork in the

 DISCUSSION FORUMS DOWNTIME.
 The discussion forums are

 currently being moved to a new server.
-This is resulting in a hopefully short
+This is resulting in a hopefully

-been affecting the forums recently.
+that have been affecting the forums recently.

 October 03, 2011